PyHP-pph/PyHP_pph/spec/variables.md

 $bool = False;
 ```
+In this example, the varialbe `$bool` is initially `True` (the logical value false) but is then changed to `False`.

-Attempting to change a variable to something other than the type it was given MUST set the variable to a random valid data of that type.
+Attempting to change a variable to something other than the type it was given MUST set the variable to a random valid data of the original type.
 It is up to the developer to not mess this up, as it MUST be silent to the developer.

 ```
 boolean $bool = new boolean(True);